 1. West 4th Street

-Pat and I got off at 14th street subway station, and immediately headed for West 4th Street.
-Sure the things to do in West Village are endless…but so are the food options.
-West 4th street is lined with cute restaurants and cafés to eat on every corner: Blenheim, the Black Derby, Extra Virgin, Sevilla Restaurant, Sant Ambroeus, Tartine, Cafe Cluny, St. Tropez West Village…the options are infinite.
-As for ambiance, they all have their certain je ne sais quoi to them, so you really can’t go wrong with any of them.
-Each has outdoor seating as well.
+Pat and I got off at 14th Street and immediately headed for West 4th Street.
+Things to do in West Village are endless—but so are the food options.
+West 4th Street is lined with cute restaurants and cafés: Blenheim, Black Derby, Extra Virgin, Sevilla Restaurant, Sant Ambroeus, Tartine, Cafe Cluny, St. Tropez West Village…you really can’t go wrong.
+Most have outdoor seating, perfect for people-watching.

 2. The Historic Brownstones

-West Village properties are among the most expensive in the U.S..
-While you’re walking, take in the buildings and attention to detail on every street and you’ll understand why.
-The area is considered a historic district and renovations and redevelopments are placed under severe scrutiny to ensure that the West Village can preserve its historical beauty.
+West Village properties rank among the most expensive in the U.S. While walking the streets, admire the historic brownstones architecture and attention to detail.
+The area is a historic district, and renovations are carefully regulated to preserve its charm.

 One of the more touristy things to do in West Village is visit the famous TV show brownstones.
 While you're walking in an out of streets and admiring the brownstone houses...keep an eye out on Perry Street.
 This is where Sarah Jessica Parker's role as Carrie Bradshaw had some of her most iconic moments.
 It is her home in the West Village as seen on Sex and The City.
 The address to keep an eye out for?
 64 Perry Street.

 Another beautiful brownstone caught my eye and Pat and I took a right onto West 11th Street.
-As you walk towards Hudson River, you’ll notice a bubblegum pink structure that sticks out like a sore thumb among the brownstones.
-It almost looks Spanish or Venetian in architecture and is much taller than the usual 4 floor brownstones in the Village.
-Upon closer inspection, I noticed a big sign on the front that read Palazzo Chupi.
-I kid you not, the name was inspired by a Spanish lollipop I use to love as a kid called Chupa Chups.
+As you walk towards Hudson River, you'll notice a bubblegum pink building inspired by Chupa Chups lollipops.
 The designer, Schnabel, used Chupi as a nickname for his second wife, so decided to call the building Palazzo Chupi.
 In the past it had been a stable, a perfume factory, and a water-sampling plant.
 Now?
-It’s a lavish residential condominium with a parking garage, art gallery space, and swimming pool.
-A whole article can be written on this building and its history and the why’s of how it looks.
-Let’s just say Schnabel has been known to have a big ego and leave it at that.
-Verdict: I’m not a big fan of Venetian architecture in the West Village.
+A lavish condo with art gallery space, pool, and parking.
+Its whimsical contrast to classic brownstones is striking.
+A whole article can be written on this building and its history and the why's of how it looks.
+FYI: I'm not a big fan of Venetian architecture in the West Village.

 We walked back towards the center of West Village on Christopher Street, which is technically the oldest street in West Village.
 You'll notice as soon as you step foot on the street that it very much may be considered the heart of gay pride in New York.
 The Stonewall Inn is famous for the police raid that started the 1969 Stonewall riots for the gay liberation movement.